Mission Possible: Cuyahoga Land Bank Battles Blight to Improve Neighborhoods

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Kansas to supplement state, tribal, and local recovery efforts in areas affected by a severe storm, straight-line winds, tornadoes and flooding from April 25-30, 2024.
+FEMA has issued a Fire Management Assistance Declaration for the state of Nevada to supplement state, tribal and local recovery efforts in areas affected by the Davis Fire on September 7, 2024.
 The following counties have been approved for assistance:

 Public Assistance: